Live Video SEO: What Digital Marketers Need to Know in 2025

 If you are just starting out, you’re going to want to start with easy keywords with low competition.
 On a scale of 1 to 100, less than 20 is ideal.
 If your tool’s scale is 0 to 1, less than 0.2 is ideal.

-Once you choose viable keywords, there is another test that you should consider.
+Once you choose viable keywords, there are other SEO ranking factors you should consider.
 Do a quick Google search to see if Google is already ranking videos for that search query.
 Your video has a better chance of ranking for keywords that are already ranking video content, so keep that in mind as you compile your list.

 2. Title Properly